-With our drinking water regarded as some of the best in the world, water pollution isn't popularly regarded as an issue of ours.
-However, it is a major issue.
-Additionally, our neighbors downstream the Mississippi River have potentially greater exposure to our pollutants.
+With our drinking water regarded as some of the best in the world, water shortage and pollution isn't popularly regarded as an issue of ours.
+However, our water supply is still in danger.